 The Annapurna Circuit is no doubt one of the most famous treks in the Himalayas.
 Introduced more than fifty years ago to trekkers visiting Nepal for the first time, the Annapurna Circuit has grown to be one of the best hikes in the world.
 The circuit goes around a whole section of the Nepal Himalayas, passing through every kind of terrain and landscape.

-During the trek, one encounters a variety of communities, cultures, landscapes, terrain, climatic conditions, and ecosystem.
+During the trek, one encounters a variety of communities, cultures, landscapes, terrain, climatic conditions, and ecosystems.
 These rich and varied experiences are what make the Annapurna Circuit special and a one-of-a-kind walking adventure.

 Many new trekking routes have been opened for trekkers in the past few years, but Annapurna Circuit, along with the Everest Base Camp trek, remains a clear favorite among trekkers visiting Nepal.
 If you are pondering whether to choose Annapurna Circuit or another high-altitude trek, here we give you the 10 Best Reasons to Choose Annapurna Circuit Trek.